ronimark04/React-Final-Project-Cards/readme.txt

 React Final Project - BusinessCardHub
 This is my final project for the React portion of a full stack web development course.
 The project adheres to the course instructions and uses the database provided by the school.

-IMPORTANT - To properly view this project please create an .env file in the root directory and enter this line:
-GOOGLE_MAPS_API_KEY = "AIzaSyDSQRxFvaJ7gBHl4viRz8_UtbHXDi9RVaA"

 Features

 Dynamic Card System: